Protesters in Belarus keep pushing for leader’s resignation

 KYIV, Ukraine (AP) — Crowds of people took to the streets Sunday in the Belarusian capital of Minsk in a weekly protest against the country’s authoritarian leader who won a sixth term in office in a disputed election.

-Thousands were estimated to have taken part in small rallies scattered around more than 70 different areas of the capital — a new tactic used by the opposition instead of one large gathering — to make it harder for security forces to target the protesters.
+Thousands were estimated to have taken part in small rallies scattered around more than 70 different areas of the capital — a new tactic used by the opposition instead of one large gathering intended to make it harder for security forces to target the protesters.

 Demonstrators carrying red-and-white flags, the symbol of the protest, gathered in groups and marched down residential areas of the city, demanding the resignation of President Alexander Lukashenko.
 “Lukashenko, go away!” crowds chanted.
 In several places, groups of protesters were led by people wearing Santa Claus costumes.

-Nearly 170 people have been detained in the protests, according to the Viasna human rights center.
+Over 200 people have been detained during protests, according to the Viasna human rights center.

 Mass protests have gripped Belarus, an ex-Soviet nation of 9.5 million people, ever since official results from the Aug.
 9 presidential election gave Lukashenko a landslide victory over his widely popular opponent, Sviatlana Tsikhanouskaya.
 She and her supporters refused to recognize the result, saying the vote was riddled with fraud, and some poll workers came forward to detail how the election was rigged in their areas.